wildec2/java-rest-assured-framework/README.md

 1. rest-assured: for all rest-assured commands.
 2. jackson: for serialisation and deserialization.
 3. hamcrest: for the hamcrest matchers used in our assertions.
-4. allure: allure and testng configuration.
+4. allure: allure report and testng configuration.
-5. testng: for use of testng framework.
+5. testng: for use of testng framework as our test runner.

 **Allure**